Kyle Tucker Preview, Player Props: Astros vs. Red Sox

-Kyle Tucker -- with a slugging percentage of .649 in his past 10 games, including four home runs -- will be in action for the Houston Astros against the Boston Red Sox, with Tanner Houck on the hill, on August 22 at 8:10 PM ET.
+On Wednesday, Kyle Tucker (.632 slugging percentage in past 10 games, including four home runs) and the Houston Astros play the Boston Red Sox, whose starting pitcher will be Chris Sale.
+First pitch is at 8:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Red Sox.
+He notched a home run while going 1-for-5 in his previous game against the Red Sox.

 Kyle Tucker Game Info & Props vs. the Red Sox